 It’s very likely the world and India will start recovering in 2021/22.
-This crisis would have let to a big social, economic, political and globalisation reset by then.
+This crisis would have let to a big social, economic, political, and globalization reset by then.
 Make in India will make a major comeback, as described here.
-Hopefully the start-up ecosystem shall grow constructively from there on,
+Hopefully, the start-up ecosystem shall grow constructively from there on,

 1. Venture capital firms – they would get away from FOMO and focus on business fundamentals.

 a.
 No over funding or over-valuations – funding will be split more into phases and milestones driven deliveries with traction.